iivanoo/covid-apps-observer/data/data_us/reports/resources/org.uwmedicine.android.wash.virtualclinic___12.0.16.005_01/report.md

 <img src="4_star_reviews_wordcloud.png" alt="org.uwmedicine.android.wash.virtualclinic 4 reviews"/>
 </p>

+> The recent updates have made this a much, much better app overall.
+Especially happy you can track and pay bills through it.
+One star off for not being able to silence/ignore/cancel some of the reminder cards laid out.
+I have a reminder for an appointment that I don't need to schedule anymore that's stuck there with no way to remove it.<br> :date: __2021-05-10 20:46:03__

 > It was okay!<br> :date: __2020-04-19 06:46:51__

 > Good experience, audio cut out a couple of times though.<br> :date: __2019-10-15 07:22:49__